Sheffield Hallam Study Abroad Programme

 Can I take the credits back home?

-We offer transferable credits for your time in Sheffield.
+We offer the following transferable credits for your time in Sheffield and you’ll receive a full transcript upon completion of the programme*:

-Students from outside the EEA or Switzerland need a visa to study in the UK.
-You must hold a valid UK visa that entitles you to study at Sheffield Hallam University before you can begin your course with us.
+You must hold a valid UK visa that entitles you to study at Sheffield Hallam University before you can begin your course with us

 Visas can take several weeks to come through once you've completed your application, so make sure you leave yourself plenty of time.

-If you need support with your visa application, our student experience advisors can offer help via Skype and email.
-More information can be found in the pre-arrival guide (PDF).
+If you need support with your visa application, our student experience advisers offer help via Skype and email.
+For more information visit our pre-arrival and visa support page.

 What will it cost?

-Tuition fees are payable for students on the Study Abroad programme.
+The following tuition fees are payable for students on the Study Abroad Programme:

-Students from countries outside the EEA/Switzerland that require a student visa may be asked to provide evidence that they can afford to pay living costs whilst in the UK.
-More information is available in our pre-arrival guide (PDF).
+Students who require a visa may be asked to provide evidence that they can afford to pay living costs while in the UK.
+For more information visit our pre-arrival and visa support page.

 Sheffield has a low cost of living compared to other major UK cities, meaning your money will go further.
-Living costs here are significantly lower than in London.
+You don’t need a car to get around and there are student discounts on travel, retail, food and entertainment across the city.

-Liberty Hall is located right in the city centre, so everything Sheffield has to offer will be right on your doorstep and you'll never be short of things to see and do.
+Most halls are less than a 10-minute walk from campus and located right in the city centre, so everything Sheffield has to offer will be on your doorstep and you'll never be short of things to do.
 With great access to public transport, you'll easily be able to explore Sheffield and the surrounding area such as the Peak District.

-Living at Liberty Hall is safe, secure and affordable - it costs less than half the price of renting a similar place in London.
-You'll also save on travel costs as the complex is just a short walk from both the City and Collegiate Campus.
+Living in halls is safe, secure and affordable – it costs less than half the price of renting a similar place in London.
+You'll also save on travel costs as the complex is just a short walk from both City and Collegiate Campus.

-Your place at Liberty Hall is guaranteed if you apply for your accommodation by 1 August for September start and 1 December for January start.
-Contact email@example.com
+Average prices for an en-suite room range from £110-£130 per week.
+Your place is guaranteed if you apply by 1 August for a September start and by 1 December for a January start.
+Contact firstname.lastname@example.org to apply.

-We do offer a range of alternative accommodation should this not suit your needs.
+We offer a range of accommodation to suit your needs.
 For more information visit our accommodation page.

 How to apply for the programme

-- Take a look at our Study Abroad Programme catalogue (PDF) for information on modules and routes
+- Take a look at an example of our Study Abroad Programme catalogue (PDF, 486.6KB) for information on potential modules and routes

 - Check that you meet the entry requirements

-- Submit your application to study with us to firstname.lastname@example.org, in plenty of time
+- Submit your application to email@example.com in plenty of time

-- Email email@example.com to apply for your accommodation before 1 August or 1 December to be guaranteed a place at Liberty Hall.
+- Email firstname.lastname@example.org to apply for accommodation by 1 August for a September start and 1 December for a January start to be guaranteed a room in one of our halls of residence

-Remember, we are on hand to answer your questions and provide support throughout the application process.
-You can contact us at firstname.lastname@example.org.
+We're on hand to answer questions and support you throughout the application process.
+You can contact us at email@example.com.

-Applications accepted after these dates will be processed on a case by case basis
+Applications accepted after this date will be processed on a case by case basis.

 - 1 August for September starts